surajsbharadwaj/terraform-ibm-powervs/modules/pvs-instance/README.md

 # Module pvs-instance

-This module is used to creates an instance on PowerVS, Creates volumes, attaches volumes and attaches private network
+This module creates an instance on PowerVS, Creates volumes, attaches volumes and attaches private network

 ## Example Usage
 ```